Hierarchical distributed scenario-based model predictive control of interconnected microgrids: Problem formulation

-Large differences between power and setpoint can come with additional control effort at the lower layers.
+Large differences between power and setpoint can lead to additional control effort at the lower layers.
 Therefore, it is desirable to keep the power close to the setpoints.
-Since $\ivar{\rho}{i}{(m)}$ is correlated with deviations of the power from the setpoints, this can be reflected by a penalty, with weight $c_{\rho,i} \in \mathbb{R}_{>0}$, of the form
+Since $\ivar{\rho}{i}{(m)}$ is correlated with deviations of the power from the setpoints, this desire can be reflected by a penalty, with weight $c_{\rho,i} \in \mathbb{R}_{>0}$, of the form